Mackay Glacier

 Mackay Glacier is a large glacier in Victoria Land, descending eastward from the Antarctic Plateau, between the Convoy Range and Clare Range, into the southern part of Granite Harbour.
 It was discovered by the South magnetic pole party of the British Antarctic Expedition, 1907–09, and named for Alistair Mackay, a member of the party.
 The glacier's tongue is called Mackay Glacier Tongue.
-First mapped by the British Antarctic Expedition, 1910–13 and named for Alistair F.

-Mackay, a member of the party.

 Its mouth is south of the Evans Piedmont Glacier and the Mawson Glacier.

 It is north of the Wilson Piedmont Glacier and the Ferrar Glacier.

 Course

 The Mackay Glacier forms on the Antarctic Plateau to the south of Gateway Nunatak and the north of Willett Range.
 It flows east to the north of Detour Nunatak and Pegtop Mountain, which separate it from Frazier Glacier to the south, which flows past the Clare Range further to the south.
 It is joined by Frazier Glacier to the east of Dome Nunatak and west of Gondola Ridge and Mount Suess.

 It is joined by Gran Glacier from the north between Mount Gran in the Convoy Range and Mount Woolnough.

 It is joined by Scrivener Glacier east of Mount Wadinough and west of Mount Allen Thomson.

 It flows past Redcliff Nunatak and The Flatiron to the south.

 It terminates in the Mackay Glacier Tongue in Granite Harbour.